 The world is constantly telling us how we deserve special treatment.
 We’re worth it.
-That isn’t always the case.
+Is that really the case?
 There are so many individuals out there who feel they have no value to society.
 They aren’t equipped to handle the challenges that come their way.
 They retreat.
 They stumble.
 They fall.
 They turn to things which will numb their pain and do whatever is necessary to make themselves look good in the eyes of the world.
-Every claim about our self worth is taken advantage of by the father of lies.
+Every claim about our self worth is abused by the father of lies, Satan.

 In the beginning, when all this sin thing got started, he was there telling Adam and Eve that they deserved to be like God.
 He made them doubt their Creator.
 He set a trap for them, based on their own self worth.

 The same thing happens today as teens surrender to peer pressure – as children fight for attention on the playground, the classroom or at home.
 As they get older the fight for self worth calls to all who enter the work place.
 There is competition all around.
 There is hatred, envy and jealousy in every stage of life.
 Even when we should be enjoying our final years, we often compare ourselves with someone else.
 We naturally push back when we don’t make the grade.
 We blame others for our failures rather than admitting we were wrong.